nrfconnect/sdk-nrf/samples/pmic/native/npm1300_one_button/README.rst

 .. table-from-sample-yaml::

-The sample also requires an `nPM1300 EK <nPM1300 EK product page_>`_.
+The sample also requires an `nPM1300 EK <nPM1300 EK product page_>`_ that you need to connect to the development kit as described in `Wiring`_.

 Overview
 ********

-The nPM1300 **SHPHLD/RESET** button controls the device state.
+The nPM1300's **SHPHLD/RESET** button controls the device state.
 The sample controls an LED, load switch and nPM1300 power mode based on button press duration.

-The nPM1300 **GPIO3** pin is configured as an interrupt output, and is used to signal button press and USB detection events to the host.
+The nPM1300's **GPIO3** pin is configured as an interrupt output, and is used to signal button press and USB detection events to the host.

+.. _npm1300_one_button_wiring:

 Wiring
 ******

+To connect your DK to the nPM1300 EK, complete the following steps:

 #.
 Make the following connections on the nPM1300 EK: